brtdesign/brtdesign.github.io/about/index.md

-<h1 class="post--head__primary">Hello.</h1>
+<h1 class="post--head__primary">About this site</h1>
-<h2 class="post--head__subhead">I&#39;m Ben.</h2>

-I have been working on the web in design and front&ndash;end development roles for about 15 years.
+<h2 class="post--head__subhead">There is still plenty to do</h2>

+This site is brand new, and there is a lot I need to do.

 ### To do

-1. Header logo - better font - look at 1950s packaging and pharmacuteical design
+0. A real &lsquo;About&rsquo;

+1. <del>Header logo - change Monoton font</del>

-2. Portfolio - layout and case studies.
-Use side bar as sub naviagtion
+2. <del>Portfolio - layout and case studies.
+Use side bar as sub naviagtion </del>

-3. Contact - email and phone for now
+3. <del>Contact - form provider</del>

 4. <del>Footer - design and links etc</del>

 5. Homepage - design

-7. OldIE - what to do
+7. <del>OldIE - what to do</del>

-8. Analytics
+8. Analytics - Tag manager

-9. Typography - list items!
+9. Typography - list items

-10. Font mixin -
+10. Font mixin - return better line height and pass margin as callback
-    * line heights maths not satisfactory, particuarily at 25.888
-    * scaling up based on html fontsize

-11. Optimisation
+11. Optimisation - a whole posts worth on it's own

-    * Request only required glyphs for logo font
-    * Only load disqus when reader has scrolled to the botom of a post
+12. Write performance optimisation post (as above)

-12. 404
+13. 404

-13. Update footer - better icons, include jekyll
+14. Update footer - better icons, include jekyll

-## About this site

-###Grid
- Font sizes are based on the golden mean starting at 16 and incrementing.
-The bse grid is ddefined with a maximum page width currently set at 960px and divide into a ratio of 8/5, giving 13 columns.
-Columns are mainly used for offsetting.

-### Experiments
+15. Testing - all the devices

+16. Better tag line

+17. Active state for sub nav